 - 1. The program ensures an appropriate balance of theory and practice. - 2.
-The curriculum (core 11 and non-core 12) contributes to the achievement of - a) Critical thinking, quantitative reasoning, written and oral communication skills - b) Knowledge of society and culture, and skills relevant to civic engagement. - 3.
+The curriculum (core17 and where applicable non-core18) contributes to the achievement of - a) Critical thinking, quantitative reasoning, written and oral communication skills - b) Knowledge of society and culture, and skills relevant to civic engagement. - 3.
 All courses provide exposure to increasingly complex theory at the degree level and, in applied or professional courses and where otherwise appropriate, the application of that theory to practice to the demands of practice in the field(s). - 4.
-Where applicable, the curriculum reflects appropriate levels of Ontario and Canadian content - 5.
+Where applicable, the curriculum reflects appropriate levels of Ontario and Canadian content. - 5.
 The curriculum (core and, where applicable non-core) reflects current knowledge in its field(s). - 6.
-Learning outcomes in the subjects/courses enable graduates to meet or exceed the requirements of - a) Graduates from similar programs in Ontario and other jurisdictions - b) The field(s) of study and/or practice - c) Any relevant professional or accrediting body.
+Learning outcomes in the subjects/courses enable graduates to meet or exceed the requirements for: - a) Graduates from similar programs in Ontario and other jurisdictions - b) The field(s) of study and/or practice - c) Any relevant professional or accrediting body.

-Program Advisory Committee (if applicable)
+Program Advisory Committee (if required)

-- 7. A Program Advisory Committee (PAC) - a) Includes experts in the field external to the organization and, for degrees in applied and professional areas of study, employers and representatives from industry and professional associations - b) Regularly comments on the currency of the curriculum in relationship to developments in the discipline/field of study as well as the relevant labour market - c) Confirms the currency of the curriculum and, as appropriate, its relevance to the field(s) of practice - d) Endorses the program as represented in the application
+- 7. A Program Advisory Committee: - a) Includes experts in the field external to the organization and, for degrees in applied and professional areas of study, employers and representatives from industry and professional associations - Regularly comments on the currency of the curriculum in relationship to developments in the discipline/field of study as well as the relevant labour market - c) Confirms the currency of the curriculum and, as appropriate, its relevance to the field(s) of practice - d) Endorses the program as represented in the application - e) Strives to achieve best practice.
+19